gg2711/Library-API/README.md

 ## Description

 Library Management System is a comprehensive web application designed to manage a library efficiently.
 It allows users to add, view, update, and delete books and loans with ease.
 The system is built using Flask, Flask-RESTful, and MongoDB, and it includes a robust Docker setup for easy deployment.
+The system is based on two microservices: Books and Loans, each handling their respective data and operations.

 ## Features